 Beets are a root vegetable with many health benefits.
 They are packed with vitamins and nutrients like vitamin C, fiber, and potassium.
 And eating beets can increase your energy level, boost your brain power, and improve your immune system.

 But there’s a side effect of eating beets that takes some people by surprise.
 Beets can cause beeturia, which is when urine turns red or pink.
-According to one study, this condition affects about of the population.
+According to one study, this condition affects about

 The primary symptom of beeturia is discolored urine or stools.
 Urine appears red or pink after eating beetroot or foods and juices containing extracts or pigments of beetroot.